Sensitivity analysis under the $f$-sensitivity models: a distributional robustness perspective: Acknowledgement

 \subsection{Double consistency and one-side validity}

-Our first result is regarding the consistency of our estimator: we show that $\hat\mu_{1,0}^-$ is doubly robust to nuisance estimation.
+We first discuss the consistency of our estimator: we show that $\hat\mu_{1,0}^-$ from Algorithm~\ref{alg:est} is doubly robust to nuisance estimation, which is in a similar spirit as many results in causal inference and missing data.
 Even more interestingly, our estimator is robust to the ERM step: given that either $\hat{r}^{(j)}$ or $\hat{h}^{(j)}$ is consistent, it converges to the true bound if the ERM step is consistent; otherwise, our estimator converges to a conservative but still valid lower bound of $\mu_{1,0}^-$.
 We call this ``one-side validity''.